liavt/Jumbo-Engine/.github/CONTRIBUTING.md

+**Before commiting to the repository, look over this document to ensure you follow standards**

 #Style guide for Jumbo Engine
-**All code and files must follow the instructions in this document**
+*All code made after this document's creation must follow the style guide*

 ##Meta